Is the boating in Arizona any good? Yes!

 The lake is somewhat more secluded than other lakes that are closer to the cities.
 Visitors to Apache Lake are keen to get away from the usual swimming and boating crowds.
 This means that the lake is generally quieter for those who wish to get away and enjoy some quiet exploration time.

-The glassy lake is perfect for watersports including wakeboarding, wakesurfing, waterskiing and more.
+The glassy lake is perfect for watersports, including wakeboarding, wake surfing, waterskiing, and more.

-There is plenty of wildlife to take in including big horned sheep who love to watch boaters from the cliffs, bald eagles flying up and down the lake, javelinas, gila monsters, and more.
-The lake itself is home to channel and flathead catfish, largemouth, smallmouth, striped, and yellow bass, bluegill, crappie, walleye, trout, and carp.
+There is plenty of wildlife to take in, including big horned sheep who love to watch boaters from the cliffs, bald eagles flying up and down the lake, javelinas, Gila monsters, and more.
+The lake itself is home to channel and flathead catfish, largemouth, smallmouth, striped and yellow bass, bluegill, crappie, walleye, trout, and carp.
 Several fishing tournaments are held every year thanks to the wealth of fish.

 Prescott Lakes

-Though known for its cowboy past, its Whiskey Row, and loads of colleges, Prescott is not always mentioned as a lake destination.
-Don’t be fooled though.
-Prescott has many lakes within 15 minutes of its downtown area for fishing, kayaking, hiking, and relaxation.
-The main three are Watson Lake, Goldwater Lake, and Lynx Lake.
-All of these lakes prohibit swimming but make up for it in recreation activities.
-Some include amenities such as campgrounds, kayak rental stores, horse shoe pits, extensive hiking trails, and grills for those family get-togethers.
+All of these lakes prohibit swimming but make up for it in recreational activities.
+Some include amenities such as campgrounds, kayak rental stores, horseshoe pits, extensive hiking trails, and grills for those family get-togethers.

-Arizona’s State Parks offer outdoor enthusiasts shimmering lakes, steep canyons and spectacular views of a landscape painted red by the sun and dotted with cacti.
+Arizona’s State Parks offer outdoor enthusiasts shimmering lakes, steep canyons, and spectacular views of a landscape painted red by the sun and dotted with cacti.
 It’s all pretty spectacular, no matter which park you visit.

-Be sure to check out the 28 State Parks in Arizona while you’re visiting.
-Go boating, hiking, paddling, ATVing…whatever!
-The activity options in Arizona’s parks are limitless!
 Just remember: If you’ll be visiting one of the 5 U.S. Forests in Arizona, check out a Travel Management Map to show you which trails are open and which are closed.
 Know before you go!
-Some of our favorite parks include: Grand Canyon National Parkand Glen Canyon National Park where you’ll find Lake Powell!
+Some of our favorite parks include Grand Canyon National Park and Glen Canyon National Park, where you’ll find Lake Powell!

 Going Fishing?